evolutionaryscale/esm/README.md

    2. without attribution to EvolutionaryScale and this Community License Agreement; or

-   3. to **train** any other **large language model**, any technology for protein representation learning or protein generation or any other AI-powered third party model **similar to EvolutionaryScale’s AI Model**, even for non-commercial usage.
+   3. to **train** a AI-powered third party model **similar to EvolutionaryScale’s AI Model**, even for non-commercial usage.
+You may, however, create **Derivative Works** of ESM3, for example by finetuning or adding model layers.

-3. You **can publish, share and adapt** the EvolutionaryScale AI Model and its outputs for **non-commercial purposes** in accordance with the Community License Agreement, including the requirement to **restrict** the usage of any reproductions and copies **by, on behalf of or for a commercial entity** or **for any commercial purpose**.
+3. You **can publish, share and adapt** the EvolutionaryScale AI Model and its outputs for **non-commercial purposes** in accordance with the Community License Agreement, including a **non-commercial restriction** on the adapted model.

-Please refer to our [non-commercial license](LICENSE.md) for details.
+Please read our non-commercial [Community License Agreement](https://www.evolutionaryscale.ai/policies/community-license-agreement) reproduced under [./LICENSE.md](LICENSE.md) before using ESM3.